arafat-ar13/Kivy-Weather-App/README.md

 Built as a personal project

-## Features upcoming:
+## Features upcoming

-* Offline detection and proper warning if offline
+* A settings system to switch between temperature units and also show humidity